cyberkaida/bootloaders-with-kaida/02-running-code/README.md

 kernel by changing the `config.txt` on the SD card.
 We will [set the `kernel` parameter](https://www.raspberrypi.com/documentation/computers/config_txt.html#kernel) to point to a new file on our SD card that will contain the assembled shellcode for our bootloader.

-To make our lives easier we will set:
+Later, we will investigate the following config.txt settings:
 - [sha256](https://www.raspberrypi.com/documentation/computers/config_txt.html#sha256)
 - [uart\_2ndstage](https://www.raspberrypi.com/documentation/computers/config_txt.html#uart_2ndstage)
 - [kernel\_address](https://www.raspberrypi.com/documentation/computers/config_txt.html#kernel_address)

-To test these changes work, let's first set the `kernel` parameter to point to the existing Raspberry Pi kernel, connect our serial adapter and confirm the device boots and outputs logs correctly.
+To test these changes work, let's first set the `kernel` parameter to point to the existing Raspberry Pi kernel (`kernel8.img`), connect our serial adapter and confirm the device boots and outputs logs correctly.

 ## Setting up the cross compilation environment and an ASM stub